 But have you thought about going into “winter dermatology” mode?
 Specifically, now that it’s the end of summer and the onset of fall, it’s the ideal time to undergo one of many cosmetic treatments.
-At Cosmetic Laser Dermatology, one reason we commonly hear for receiving such treatments is the colder months allow for more recovery time due to more flexibility in your schedule.
+At Cosmetic Laser Dermatology, located in San Diego, CA, one reason we commonly hear for receiving such treatments is the colder months allow for more recovery time due to more flexibility in your schedule.
 Another one is that the layers of clothing you wear to ward off the cold actually help protect your skin better from the sun, which itself is also weaker during these months.

 Preparing for Colder Weather